Haufe-Lexware/wicked.haufe.io/doc/design-docs/oauth2-support.md

 {
     "name": "wicked",
     "type": "local",
-    "verifyEmail": true,
-    "allowSignup": true,
-    "authorizeEndpoint": "/auth/{{name}}/api/{{api}}/authorize",
-    "tokenEndpoint": "/auth/{{name}}/api/{{api}}/token",
-    "profileEndpoint": "/auth/{{name}}/api/{{api}}/profile",
+    "friendlyShort": "....",
+    "friendlyLong": "...",
+    "config": {
+      "trustUsers": false,
+      "disableSignup": false
     }
+}
 ```

-Set `verifyEmail` to have wicked verify the email address via a verification email sent out to the registered email address; this will only have an effect if the API you select to authenticate for requires a registration (see [registration process](registration-process.md)).
+Set `trustUsers` to disable that wicked verifies the email address via a verification email sent out to the registered email address; this will only have an effect if the API you select to authenticate for requires a registration (see [registration process](registration-process.md)).

-Specifying `true` as `allowSignup` allows for users to sign up for using the resource.
-This will entrail an additional link to "Sign up" if specified, otherwise only "Forgot password?" will be displayed.
+Specifying `true` as `disableSignup` disallow users to sign up for using the resource.
+This will take out the link to "Sign up" if specified, and only "Forgot password?" will be displayed.

-The end points will be prepended with the API Gateway FQDN whe displaying in the Portal UI.
-Note that these kinds of URLs (the FQDNs) are not configured in the Authorization Server, as they are different for each deployment, and the API Gateway's FQDN is known inside the application and components anyway.

 #### Auth Method `google`